Skip to content ↓

 Curriculum

 The children follow a broad and balanced curriculum which meets the requirements of the Foundation Stage and National Curriculum at an appropriate level and from children's starting points.
-We work intensively to develop basic skills in reading, writing and mathematics and we use a balance of group and individual work designed to encourage language development and social skills.
+We work intensively to develop basic skills in reading, writing and mathematics, and we use a balance of group and individual work designed to encourage language development and social skills.
 We enrich the curriculum with a wide range of trips, visits and regular shared experiences to base our learning on.

 Integration